dmil/code4policy/opensource.md

 ### Notes

 We will be using git and github every day for the remainder of the class.
-If you feel that you need to reinforce the larning from today to make sure that goes smoothly for you, feel free to spend some time following a git tutorial or reading one of the resources provided during the lesson about git.
-This one is a great place ot start. [https://try.github.io](https://try.github.io/)
+If you feel that you need to reinforce the learning from today to make sure that goes smoothly for you, consider rehashing the [git](git) lessons, or trying out a third party tutorial.
+I've found [git-it](http://jlord.us/git-it/) and GitHub's "[try git](https://try.github.io/)" useful.